Pure metric geometry: introductory lectures: Ultralimits

 \chapter{Ultralimits}

 Ultralimits provide a very general way to pass to a limit.
-This procedure works for \emph{any} sequence of metric spaces, its result reminds limit in the sense of Gromov Gausdorff, but has some strange features; for example, the limit of a constant sequence does \emph{not} coincide with this constant (see \ref{ex:ultrapower:compact}).
+This procedure works for \textit{any} sequence of metric spaces, its result reminds limit in the sense of Gromov--Hausdorff, but has some strange features; for example, the limit of a constant sequence of spaces $\spc{X}_n=\spc{X}$ is \textit{not} $\spc{X}$ in general (see \ref{ex:ultrapower:compact}).

-In geometry, ultralimits are used only as a canonical way to pass to a convergent subsequence.
-It is a useful thing in the proofs where one needs to repeat ``pass to convergent subsequence'' too many times.
+In geometry, ultralimits are used mostly as a canonical way to pass to a convergent subsequence.
+It is very useful in the proofs where one needs to repeat ``pass to convergent subsequence'' too many times.

-This lecture is based on the introduction to the paper by Bruce Kleiner and Bernhard Leeb \cite{kleiner-leeb}.
+This lecture is based on the introductory part of the paper by Bruce Kleiner and Bernhard Leeb \cite{kleiner-leeb}.